 I Love the Lord

-In spite of it all, loving the Lord over bitterness becomes my approach.
-In spite of it all, I see how glorious it is to love the Lord.
-In spite of it all, it is He who can cheer my soul, bring hope into my world, and let me know He has heard my cry.
-In spite of it all, I know it is He who ministers to me.
-And, all I can say is, … I love the Lord.
+As I progress along the road of briar bushes and unexpected slips in the mud, I learn why loving the Lord is no longer the challenge but the solution.
+Loving the Lord over bitterness becomes my approach.
+I see how glorious it is to love the Lord.
+He cheers my soul, brings hope into my world, and tells me He has heard my cry.
+Through it all, I know it is He who ministers to me.
+And all I can say is that I love the Lord.

 I Love the Lord